 In the first study of its kind carried out by Dr. Megan Reitz looking at the subject of mindfulness and leadership, 57 professionals across different industries found that 96% would say mindfulness training improved their resilience to a “great” or “very great” extent.

 It also identified this type of ‘upstream intervention’ meant that those who attended an 8-week course on mindfulness, didn’t have to train in subjects such as emotional intelligence or building rapport as these came naturally.
 Colleagues instinctively worked well together showing increased empathy when supporting each other, listening attentively, collaborating and communicating effectively, when trained in mindfulness as a team.

-I offer 8-week Mindful Leadership courses in the workplace which can be held weekly (or in half-day segments), with up to 16 hours guided learning (plus recommended home practice).
+I offer 8-week Mindful Leadership courses in the workplace or online, which can be held weekly (or in half-day segments), with up to 16 hours guided learning (plus recommended home practice).

 Each session covers topics on how to use mindfulness including work based activities, which helps people notice and manage their thinking more helpfully.
 It includes conversations around mindful communication, alongside the potential to benefit attendees in many areas of their lives outside of work, such as achieving better sleep.
 Attendees are also offered access to an (optional) online learning gateway for up to 28 days, containing resources covered throughout the course.
 Some mindfulness ‘taster’ sessions are available on request subject to availability.

 For information on training your teams in mindfulness, just complete the form below.
 Courses available in Milton Keynes with some workshops available nationwide.
 I am a qualified counsellor trained authentically in mindfulness.
 You can find out more about me here.

 © Delphi Ellis 2019-20